 You are here

-Jordan currently serves as Instructor of Music History and Cultures at Syracuse University, where he teaches courses on punk, film music, and global pop.
-Before coming to upstate New York, he earned the M.A. in the Humanities from the University of Chicago, and before that the B.M. in Music Education from Susquehanna University.
+Jordan also currently serves as Instructor of Art and Music Histories at Syracuse University, where he has taught on punk, film music, and global pop.
+Before completing the Ph.D. in Musicology at Cornell, he earned the M.A. in the Humanities from the University of Chicago, and before that the B.M. in Music Education from Susquehanna University.
 His research has been supported by the American Musicological Society, the Deutscher Akademischer Austauschdienst, the Westfield Center for Historical Keyboard Studies, the Don M. Randel Teaching and Research Fellowship at Cornell, and other prizes and institutions.
 Standout conference appearances include the annual meeting of the American Musicological Society, the biennial meeting of the North American British Music Studies Association, and the Music and the Moving Image conference at New York University.
 Jordan’s reviews have been featured in forums such as Metal Music Studies, the Newsletter of the Westfield Center for Historical Keyboard Studies, and Sounding Out!.
 He also plays music regularly, most recently as a drummer for the Latin American music ensemble, Palonegro.